-- A completed general application form - A current photo of the applicant - Completed reference forms from the applicant's pastor, educator/employer, and a Christian friend - A copy of the applicant's high school transcript or the equivalent (e.g., college transcript) - A copy of the applicant's TOEFL test scores (toeflgoanywhere.org) - A 250-300 word personal essay detailing their salvation experience, including the basis of assurance of Salvation and eternal life - A \$35 application fee
+- A completed general application form

+- A current photo of the applicant

+- 3 Completed unrelated reference forms:

+- Current pastor

+- Recent educator/employer

+- Christian friend

+- A copy of the applicant's high school transcript, GED, or college transcript

+- A copy of the applicant's TOEFL, IELTS, or Duolingo test scores

+- A 250-300 word personal essay

+- Detail salvation experience

+- Include the basis of assurance of salvation and eternal life

+- A \$35 application fee

-Once receiving their formal notice of acceptance into Faith Bible College International, the applicant begins the student visa application process.
+Once the applicant receives the formal notice of acceptance into Faith Bible College International, the applicant begins the student visa application process.

 Faith Bible College International will issue the accepted applicant an I-20.
 This document proves the applicant has been accepted to Faith Bible College International.
-The applicant must take this document to their visa interview.
+The applicant must take this document to the visa interview.